angular/angular/aio/content/guide/upgrade.md

 <code-example path="upgrade-lazy-load-ajs/src/app/lazy-loader.service.ts" header="src/app/lazy-loader.service.ts">
 </code-example>

 The service uses the `import()` method to load your bundled AngularJS application lazily.
 This decreases the initial bundle size of your application as you're not loading code your user doesn't need yet.
 You also need to provide a way to _bootstrap_ the application manually after it has been loaded.
 AngularJS provides a way to manually bootstrap an application using the [angular.bootstrap()](https://docs.angularjs.org/api/ng/function/angular.bootstrap) method with a provided HTML element.
-Your AngularJS app should also expose a `bootstrap` method that bootstraps the AngularJS app.
+Your AngularJS application should also expose a `bootstrap` method that bootstraps the AngularJS app.

 To ensure any necessary teardown is triggered in the AngularJS app, such as removal of global listeners, you also implement a method to call the `$rootScope.destroy()` method.

 <code-example path="upgrade-lazy-load-ajs/src/app/angularjs-app/index.ts" header="angularjs-app">
 </code-example>

 Your AngularJS application is configured with only the routes it needs to render content.
 The remaining routes in your application are handled by the Angular Router.
-The exposed `bootstrap` method is called in your Angular app to bootstrap the AngularJS application after the bundle is loaded.
+The exposed `bootstrap` method is called in your Angular application to bootstrap the AngularJS application after the bundle is loaded.

 <div class="alert is-important">